igor-makarov/BeaconKit/README.md

 iBeacon detection is only available for macOS.
 It's not possible to detect iBeacons using CoreBluetooth on iOS (see [this explanation](http://developer.radiusnetworks.com/2013/10/21/corebluetooth-doesnt-let-you-see-ibeacons.html) for more info).

-Only foreground operation is supported, but I plan on adding background detection of Eddystones (it's not possible to detect AltBeacons in the bacground).
+Only foreground operation is supported, but I plan on adding background detection of Eddystones (it's not possible to detect AltBeacons in the background).
 ## Usage
 Activating:
 ```